bnfone/evomusic-bot/README.md

 You can still choose the amount you wish to donate; every contribution is welcome and appreciated.
 Thank you for your generosity!

+## ⚠️ Known Issues & Alternative Solution

+EvoMusic relies on several external dependencies to function correctly, and occasionally, these dependencies may cause issues that temporarily disrupt the bot's functionality.
+While we actively work to resolve these issues, we understand the inconvenience this may cause.

+#### 🛠️ Alternative Music Bot Solution

+As an alternative, we recommend trying our lightweight music bot, [Alastor](https://github.com/bnfone/discord-bot-alastor/pkgs/container/discord-bot-alastor).
+This bot streams music directly from public web-radio streams, ensuring reliable playback without the need for additional integrations.

+You can find more details and usage instructions here: [Alastor on GitHub](https://github.com/bnfone/discord-bot-alastor/pkgs/container/discord-bot-alastor).

+Feel free to switch between EvoMusic and Alastor depending on your needs!

 ## 📋 Requirements